d-gamedev-team/dimgui/readme.md

 $ dub run dimgui:example
 ```

+Note: You will need to install the [glfw] shared library in order to run the example.

 ## Documentation

-The public API is available in the `imgui.api` module.
+The public API is available in the [imgui.api] module.

-Note: You will need to install the [glfw] shared library in order to run the example.

 ## Building dimgui as a static library